latest nhpb_banner 1__compressed2

 How to Save Money

-Tip - Scam Alert: The federal student loan process is always free to do - never pay a fee.
+• TIP - SCAM ALERT: The federal student loan process is always free to do - never pay a fee.
 Any website, servicer, or company trying to charge you anything at all is almost certainly running a scam.
 See our guide to avoiding scams.

-What federal consolidation does — and doesn't do
+What federal consolidation actually does

-Federal Direct Consolidation combines one or more federal student loans into a single new loan with a fixed interest rate.
-The rate is the weighted average of your existing loans' interest rates, rounded up to the nearest one-eighth of a percent.
-That rate is then fixed for the life of the loan.
+A Direct Consolidation Loan replaces your existing federal loans with a single new loan carrying a fixed interest rate.
+That rate is the weighted average of your current loans' rates, rounded up to the nearest one-eighth of a percent.
+Consolidation does not lower your interest rate — it rounds up, never down.

 Who consolidation actually helps